gazebosim/gz-sim/tutorials/migration_link_api.md

 [sim::phyiscs::Link](http://osrf-distributions.s3.amazonaws.com/gazebo/api/11.0.0/classgazebo_1_1physics_1_1Link.html)
 class.

-If you're trying to use some API which doesn't have an equivalent on Ignition yet, feel free to
+If you're trying to use some API which doesn't have an equivalent on Gazebo yet, feel free to
 [ticket an issue](https://github.com/gazebosim/gz-sim/issues/).